aecwells/asa-cli/README.md

     DOMAIN=your_default_domain
     ```

 2. Ensure you have logging configured.
-The script logs to `asa_nat_update.log` by default.
+The script logs to `asa_cli_update.log` by default.

 ## Usage